What is vaginal discharge?

 See a doctor within a day if you have vaginal discharge and any of these warning signs:

-A child with a fever or yellow or green discharge that smells fishy could have an STD (sexually transmitted disease), possibly from sexual abuse.
+A child with a fever or yellow or green discharge that smells fishy could have an STI (sexually transmitted infection), possibly from sexual abuse.
 Take this child to a doctor that day.

 See a doctor within a few days if you have abnormal discharge but no warning signs.